 According to the American Academy of Ophthalmology, seeing flashes of light in the corner of your eye can be caused by a variety of factors or conditions.
 Some causes may be related to your eye health, while others may be related to other types of health conditions.

-Several types of eye-related issues may cause flashes of light to appear in the corner of your eye or field of vision.
+Several types of eye-related issues may cause flashes of light to appear in the corner of your eye or field of vision, such as:

 Flashes of light in your eye may not necessarily be caused by an eye-related issue.
-It may be a symptom of a different health condition.
+It may be a symptom of a different health condition, such as:

-- Occipital epilepsy.
-This rare type of seizure in the occipital lobe of the brain can cause visual flashes in the eye.
+- Occipital epilepsy: This rare type of seizure in the occipital lobe of the brain can cause visual flashes in the eye.
 It can be a sign of seizure activity.
 This is sometimes mistakenly diagnosed as a migraine aura.
-Typically, though, occipital epilepsy is shorter (2 minutes) compared to a migraine aura (15 to 60 minutes).
+Typically, though, occipital epilepsy is shorter (seconds) compared to a migraine aura (minutes).

-- Migraine.
-Visual disturbances are common with a migraine aura.
+- Migraine: Visual disturbances are common with a migraine aura.
 You may see flashes of light, zigzag lines, stars, or dots of light in your eyes.
-These symptoms usually go away within 60 minutes.
+These symptoms usually go away within

 - bevacizumab (Avastin)